 Abigail Adams and her 1776 letter

-In the late 1700s, a group of American leaders helped create the United States.
-Experts call them the “Founding Fathers.”
-However, women played a key role in forming the country as well.
+A group of American leaders helped create the United States.
+They’re called the “Founding Fathers.”
+However, women helped form the country as well.
 Abigail Adams was the wife of the second U.S. president, John Adams.
-She was also a founder — a “Founding Mother” — of the new nation.
+She was also a founder of the new nation.
+Some call her a “Founding Mother.”

 Abigail Adams was born on November 22, 1744, in Weymouth, Massachusetts.
-She married John Adams in 1764 and moved to Braintree (now Quincy).
-At the time, Massachusetts was a British .
+She married John Adams in 1764.
+Massachusetts was a British then.
 Adams believed the colonies should be .
-And she supported the Revolutionary War (1775–1783).
-One way she did that was by melting the metal in her kitchen utensils to make bullets for American soldiers.
+And she supported the Revolutionary War.
+She even melted metal to make bullets.

-As the Founding Fathers worked to form a new nation, Abigail Adams helped guide the way.
-She did that by writing letters — more than 1,000 — to her husband, John.
-In one letter she said she did not believe in slavery.
+As the Founding Fathers formed a new nation, Abigail Adams helped guide the way.
+She did that by writing letters.
+She sent hundreds to her husband, John.
+In one letter she said she did not want slavery.
 Enslaved people “have as good a right to freedom as we have,” she wrote.
-Another letter from March 31, 1776, shared advice.
-She said the rules for the young country should support women.
+A letter from March 31, 1776, shared advice.
+She said the young country should support women.

 George Washington became the first U.S. president in 1789.
-John Adams was his vice president.
-When Washington stepped down, John Adams became the U.S. president in 1797.
-That meant Abigail Adams was the second “first lady” of the country.
-And she continued to support the nation in this role.
+John Adams was vice president.
+Adams then became president in 1797.
+That made Abigail Adams the second “first lady.”

 Women in the United States could not vote until 1920.
-But Abigail Adams made sure her opinions were heard.
-She was an advisor to President Adams and helped edit his speeches.
-John Adams described her as “my best, dearest, worthiest, wisest friend in this world.”
+But Abigail Adams made her opinions heard.
+She was an advisor to President Adams.
+She edited his speeches.
+John Adams described her as “my best, dearest, worthiest, wisest friend.”

-Many people did not like that Abigail Adams spoke so openly.
+Many people did not like that Abigail Adams spoke out.
 Still, Adams didn’t stop speaking her mind.
 She even attended meetings at the U.S. House of Representatives.

-President Adams lost his next election and stepped down in 1801.
+President Adams lost his next election.
+He stepped down in 1801.
 Abigail and John Adams then returned to Quincy.
 Abigail died in 1818.
-Yet she continued to have an impact on the young country.
+Yet she continued to have an impact on the country.
 In 1825, her son John Quincy Adams become the 6th president of the United States.

 By Russell Kahn (Russ)